Guide to Determining ERP Project Duration

 Q. Who is in charge of determining the length of time?

 A. The team performing the implementation should schedule the project.
 Sometimes our clients have business reasons for completing the project by a specified date.
 For those cases, the implementation partner should have an idea of what work can be done by that point.
 From there, clients and partners can determine which goals are a priority and which are secondary.

 The partner should also submit a case to the client as to how the project can be broken up into phases.
 This way the company can have a realistic expectation about what it will take to complete the project in the way they intended.

 Q. What are some red flags that the project time will surpass the initial go-live date?

-A. If a client isn’t discussing the implementation with the project manager at least weekly, neither party will be held responsible for ensuring milestones are met.
+A. If business leaders aren’t discussing the implementation with the project manager at least weekly, neither party will be held responsible for ensuring milestones are met.
 Also, if the IT department is the only team engaged in the project, this can cause problems.
 IT teams understand technicalities, not how to gauge and resolve contingencies in business processes.
 This is where business leaders from all departments will need to be held accountable for participating in the adoption of the ERP system.